OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/BarnDoorLightFilter.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">angle to rotate the Barn Door counter-clockwise as seen from the light, in degrees</p>
+        <p class="scene-class-attr-comment">angle to rotate the Barn Door counter-clockwise as seen from the light, in degrees</p>

     </p>